cloudflare/doca/docs/README.md

 ## Generating Documentation: Usage

 The only prerequisite is to have Node.js v4+ in your system.
-Then you can install doca by:
+Then, you can install doca by:

 ```
 npm install doca -g